 Robert E. Jones

-Architect | 1930-1991
+Architect | 1930 - 1991

 Robert Jones was born in Oklahoma and graduated from USC.
 Across several partnerships, including one with Henry Hester, and a stint in Ward Deems' office, Mr. Jones became quickly recognized for his Case Study House inspired buildings around San Diego.

-Robert E. Jones, AIA was born in Lawton, Oklahoma in 1930 and moved to Los Angeles in 1939.
+Robert E. "Bob" Jones, AIA was born in Lawton, Oklahoma in 1930 and moved to Los Angeles in 1939.
 Following his graduation from high school (in 1948), he earned first place in the Illuminating Engineers Design Competition.
 Jones graduated from USC's School of Architecture in 1955 followed by serving as an architect in the US Air Force.
 Jones' architecture license was granted in 1959.

-Between several partnerships, and a stint in Ward Deems' office (circa 1960-61), Bob Jones would, on his own, design a number of residential and commercial projects including his own office and three homes for his family.
-During the early 1960s, Jones partnered with Henry Hester on a number of distinguished projects including their Horizon Home design and Bob’s first home for his family on Balboa Avenue in Del Mar.
+Between several partnerships, and a stint in Ward Deems' office (circa 1960-61), Mr. Jones would, on his own, design a number of residential and commercial projects including his own office and three homes for his family.
+During the early 1960s, Jones partnered with Henry Hester on a number of distinguished projects including their Horizon Home design and Jones’ first home for his family on Balboa Avenue in Del Mar.

 Of Jones Residence #1, one of his children remarked, “The house was pretty miraculous [as] it was built on a bad lot… [and] he didn't remove any of the trees because most were…old Torrey Pines, so he designed the house around them.
 John Lloyd Wright went down to the Building Review meeting [with Bob] to defend the design.”
 Jones hired local building contractor Herb Turner to build the cantilevered structure overlooking Bill Lewis’ (of Deems-Lewis) residence.
 Joe Yamada, San Diego’s top landscape architect of the era, designed the house’s surroundings as he did for other Jones projects.

 Following his work with Hester, Jones and Associates (1962-64), Jones would launch Robert E. Jones, Architect (1964-67).
 In 1967 he would form the firm of Robert E. Jones & Edwin K. Hom.
-The partnership was dissolved in the mid-70's along with Jones’ first marriage.
+The partnership was dissolved in the mid-1970's along with Jones’ first marriage.

-Jones' work received numerous awards including his inclusion in Who's Who in the World of Technology for his zero-lot-line patio homes and the first 'lift slab house.'
+Jones' work received numerous awards including his inclusion in Who's Who in the World of Technology for his zero-lot-line patio homes and the first "lift slab house."

 Partial List of Projects